 What can we expect from Kurt Angle and TNA in 2014?

-It’s is a new era, you’re going to see new stars, My job at this point of my career is not just to make myself look better but to create new stars.
+It’s is a new era, you’re going to see new stars, My job at this point in my career is not just to make myself look better but to create new stars.

 Not that it was my fault but there is a time where you have to speak up and say, hey I can help.
 I’ve been able to do that this past four months with Bobby Roode and you look at the matches we’ve had, Bobby Roode is now set in stone as a main eventer in the company and he deserves it, I think he is one of the top three best wrestlers in the world right now.